 Jupiter is the fifth planet from the Sun and the largest planet in the Solar System.
 It is more than twice as massive as all the other planets in our Solar System put together.
 It is so big that all the other planets would fit inside it!
 As huge as Jupiter is, it is only a thousandth the mass of the Sun.
 And 11,000 planet Jupiter's could fit inside our star!

-Jupiter is a Gas Giant planet, just like Saturn, Neptune and Uranus.
-This means that is does not have a solid surface, but is a huge ball of gas - mostly hydrogen (75%) and helium (24%).
-Jupiter’s light coloured bands of cloud are composed of ammonia ice and are called zones.
-We don’t know for sure what causes the darker coloured bands, which are called belts, but the chemicals may include sulfur, phosphorus and carbon.
+Jupiter is a gas giant planet.
+This means that is does not have a solid surface.
+It is mostly made of gas and is thought to have a small solid core.
+Jupiter is made up of mainly hydrogen (75%) and helium (24%).
+The light coloured bands of cloud are made of ammonia ice and are called zones.
+The darker coloured bands, or belts, are thought to be made up of sulphur, and phosphorus.

 Jupiter spins faster than any other planet in the Solar System.
 One day on Jupiter is around 10 hours long!
 Even though it's day is much shorter than the Earth's its year is longer.
 This is because Jupiter is much further from the Sun.
 It takes 12 Earth years for Jupiter to go around the Sun once.

 One of the most famous features of Jupiter is the Great Red Spot.
 This is a giant storm, which has been raging for at least 150 years.
 The storm is twice the size of the Earth.

 You can explore Jupiter more using our Jupiter's Day workshop.
 By tracking the movement of the Great Red Spot across the surface you can find out how long it takes Jupiter to spin around.